Victor Robles Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.
+- The 7.7 strikeouts per nine innings put together by the Rockies pitching staff ranks 24th in MLB.

-- The Rockies' 5.29 team ERA ranks 24th among all MLB pitching staffs.
+- The Rockies have the 26th-ranked team ERA across all MLB pitching staffs (5.49).

-- The Rockies rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).
+- The Rockies rank 19th in baseball in home runs given up (12 total, 1.3 per game).

-- The Rockies will look to Gomber (0-1) in his second start this season.
+- The Rockies are sending Feltner (0-1) to the mound for his second start of the season.

-- In his last time out on Sunday, the left-hander threw six innings against the San Diego Padres, allowing three earned runs while surrendering four hits.
+- The right-hander last pitched on Tuesday against the Los Angeles Dodgers, when he threw 4 2/3 innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.